-A comprehensive eye exam performed by an eye doctor looks at the entire eye and vision system and is an important part of preventative health care.
+A comprehensive eye exam performed by our Maple Ridge eye doctor looks at the entire eye and vision system and is an important part of preventative health care.
 Eye exams assess vision – how well you see – and the health of the eyes inside and out.
 Think of it as a physical for your eyes.

-A thorough eye exam from an optometrist includes:
+A thorough eye exam by our Maple Ridge optometrist includes:

 An eye exam could uncover anything from a minor deficiency of the tears to major eye diseases or disorders like glaucoma or retinal detachments.
 Eye exams can even detect signs of problems elsewhere in the body – serious conditions such as diabetes, high blood pressure and brain tumors.

 A sight test is a limited test of vision performed by a non-doctor using automated equipment.
 The accuracy and effectiveness of the eyeglass prescription generated is limited – the operator is not trained or licensed to test the eyes or to diagnose, and the computer program cannot consider all the factors that an optometrist does when prescribing lenses.